b3-exmo/b3-exmo.github.io/docs/Sources and Links.md

 ### LDS sites
 - [churchofjesuschrist.org](https://www.churchofjesuschrist.org/?lang=eng): LDS church's official site.
-- [lds-general-conference.org](https://www.lds-general-conference.org/): Does not appear to be *owned* by the church, but is [sanctioned by it](https://www.churchofjesuschrist.org/church/news/quick-tip-finding-older-general-conference-talks?lang=eng).
+- [lds-general-conference.org](https://www.lds-general-conference.org/): A [corpus](https://dictionary.cambridge.org/dictionary/english/corpus) of general conference address texts.
+Does not appear to be *owned* by the church, but is [sanctioned by it](https://www.churchofjesuschrist.org/church/news/quick-tip-finding-older-general-conference-talks?lang=eng).
 - [churchofjesuschrist.org/media/publications](https://web.archive.org/web/20230207045053/https://www.churchofjesuschrist.org/media/publications?lang=eng): (ARCHIVED) Media publications.
 PDFs of scripture, proclamations, manuals, president teachings, etc. At some point, this page was removed, and its contents have been moved elsewhere.
 The provided link is to an archived copy, for posterity.
-- [churchofjesuschrist.org/study/manual/gospel-topics](https://www.churchofjesuschrist.org/study/manual/gospel-topics?lang=eng): They're not called Gospel Topics Essays anymore; those spicy articles are now nestled within a lot of superficial Q&A pages.
+- [churchofjesuschrist.org/study/manual/gospel-topics](https://www.churchofjesuschrist.org/study/manual/gospel-topics?lang=eng): They're not called *Gospel Topics Essays* anymore; those spicy articles are now nestled within a lot of superficial Q&A pages.
 - [catalog.churchofjesuschrist.org](https://catalog.churchofjesuschrist.org/): Appears to be part of official church domain.
 Contains numerous older records, scans, documents.

 When I first load up and select the search bar, this popup appears: